laur89/docker-seedbox-rclone-fetch-extract/README.md

 - skip downloads of assets that wouldn't fit on local filesystem; eg similar to enough_space_for_extraction(), but for downloading, not extracting;
-- find a better way for compiling `copy` command - atm we're escaping filenames for the `--include` flags; `--files-from` might be an option, but unsure whether it'd pull the whole dir if only dir, as opposed to its contents, is listed;
+- find a better way for compiling `copy` command - atm we're escaping filenames for the `--filter +` flags; `--files-from` might be an option, but unsure whether it'd pull the whole dir if only dir -- as opposed to its contents -- is listed;